Aging & Health A to Z

-Other Drug Treatments
+Other Medication Treatments

-Although no other drugs have been approved to treat osteoporosis, research is ongoing.
+Although no other medications have been approved to treat osteoporosis, research is ongoing.
 One recent report suggested that nitroglycerin, available as a skin patch, may stimulate bone growth.
-This drug has been available for many years as a treatment for heart disease and is known to be safe when used appropriately.
+This medication has been available for many years as a treatment for heart disease and is known to be safe when used appropriately.
 More research is needed in its use in treating osteoporosis.
 But, early research findings are encouraging.